-The Product Owner is the Team member who knows what the customer wants and the relative value of those wants.
-He can then translate the customer’s wants and values back to the Scrum team.
+The Product Owner is the Team member who knows what the customer wants and the relative business value of those wants.
+He or she can then translate the customer's wants and values back to the Scrum team.

 The Product Owner is responsible for maximizing return on investment (ROI) by identifying product features, translating these into a prioritized list (Product Backlog) deciding which should be at the top of the list for the next Sprint, and continually re-prioritizing and refining the list (Refining the Backlog).
 The Product Owner is responsible for the product vision, the business plan, and the revenue or cost savings generated by the business plan.
 This person spends half of their time working with customers and stakeholders and the other half working with the Team implementing the Product Backlog.